Tattoos in Memory

 Tattoos in Memory (Spanish: Tatuajes en la memoria) is a 2024 Peruvian drama film directed by Luis Llosa from a screenplay written by Mario Vargas Llosa, based on the autobiographical book Memorias de un soldado desconocido by Lurgio Gavilán Sánchez.
 It is about a former terrorist and soldier seeking redemption by becoming a Franciscan priest.
 It premiered on August 29, 2024, in Peruvian theaters.

 Synopsis

-A boy from Ayacucho is orphaned and, following his older brother, joins the Shining Path, where he trains in violence.
-Captured by the army, he finds a second chance as a soldier.
-Tormented by blood, he seeks one last hope by becoming a Franciscan priest and then a prominent anthropologist.
+An orphaned boy from Ayacucho joins the Shining Path, but after experiencing violence, he seeks redemption as a soldier, Franciscan priest, and anthropologist.